Doggydoggywhatnow/PersonaliDy/README.md

 ## Issues

 * The locator overlay is not and will not ever work; this is because it is a paid Mapbox API.
+* It appears mapillary is not working.

 ## Did You Write Any of This Yourself?